jqwik-team/jqwik/documentation/src/docs/include/time-module.md

 ###### LocalTimeArbitrary

 - The target type is `LocalTime`.
 - By default, precision is seconds.
+If you don't explicitly set the precision and use min/max values with precision milliseconds/microseconds/nanoseconds, the precision of your min/max value is implicitly set.
 - You can constrain its minimum and maximum value using `between(min, max)`, `atTheEarliest(min)` and `atTheLatest(max)`.
 - You can constrain the minimum and maximum value for hours using `hourBetween(min, max)`.
 - You can constrain the minimum and maximum value for minutes using `minuteBetween(min, max)`.